Strategic Simulations

-Strategic Simulations, Inc. (SSI) was a video game developer and publisher with over 100 titles to its credit from its founding in 1979 to its dissolution in 1994.
-The company was especially noted for its numerous wargames, its official computer game adaptations of Dungeons & Dragons, and for the groundbreaking Panzer General series.
+Strategic Simulations, Inc. (SSI) was a video game developer and publisher of over 100 games from its founding in 1979 to its dissolution in 1994 (though the brand was in use until around 2002).
+The company focused on computer wargames then later added role-playing video games.
+SSI published the Panzer General series and the official video game adaptations of Dungeons & Dragons.

 History

 The company was founded by Joel Billings, a wargame enthusiast, who in the summer of 1979 saw the possibility of using the new home computers such as the TRS-80 for wargames.
 While unsuccessfully approaching Avalon Hill and Automated Simulations to publish wargames, he hired programmers John Lyons, who wrote Computer Bismarck—later claimed to have been the first "serious wargame" published for a microcomputer—and Ed Williger, who wrote Computer Ambush.
 Both games were written in BASIC as were many of SSI's early games.

 Although Billings expected that he and Lyon would write the first version of Computer Bismarck on a North Star computer, Apple Computer executive Trip Hawkins, who would later found Electronic Arts, persuaded Billings to switch to the Apple II because of its graphics.
 Computer Bismarck appeared for the Apple in January 1980 and for the TRS-80 later in the year.
 Chuck Kroegel, who joined the company as an employee in 1983, was the co-author with David Landrey of many of the early SSI wargames and led product development for over ten years.

 By late 1980, SSI advertised that its games could "take you from Waterloo to the Super Bowl.
 (By way of the North Atlantic.)"
 In 1982 SSI launched their RapidFire line.
 Although the name implies action titles, it was in fact simply a branding of games being written by third party authors.
 The initial series consisted of Cytron Masters, The Cosmic Balance and Galactic Gladiators.
 Later titles included Epidemic!, a real time strategy title dealing with a global plague, Queen of Hearts, Cosmic Balance II, Broadsides and others.
 The branding effort did not last very long, and appeared to have been ended in either 1983 or 1984.
 Chris Smith reviewed SSI's RapidFire Line in The Space Gamer No. 59.
 Smith commented that " RapidFire is a game line that deserves any award it can be nominated for.
 It is the best line of computer games I've ever seen, and the programs rate high on an individual basis also."

 By 1985, Antic wrote "serious computer wargamers consider [SSI] a company in a class by itself".
 It had 60 employees and had published 12 games in the previous year, most written in compiled BASIC.
 Developers such as Gary Grigsby received royalties of up to $20,000 per game.
 By fiscal 1987 the company had $5 million in sales, and had released 89 games in its first eight years.